 You need attendees if you want a successful event.
 Nowadays, it’s easy to create an event on Facebook and invite people there.
 Yet, if people click ‘yes’, ‘no’, or ‘maybe’, that doesn’t show the actual attendance.

 Even websites are willing to provide users with general information, give them event education, and the reason for actually having the event.
 Plus, an even website piques the potential attendees’ curiosity.
 If the website is great, it will make all these things possible and even convince people to register.

 Your site has a large role when optimizing the conversion rate.
 A conversion rate is the % of visitors’ actions on the website.
 For example, Conversion rate % = (Registered people / Website visitors) * 100.
 Some people visit the website: some of them take some action, some don’t.
 Some of them become subscribers, customers, and registrants.
 However, big percentages of them don’t.

 It is easier to increase the event conversion rate instead of increasing your website traffic.
 That’s the reason why event organizers must make sure they create great pages about event registration.
 If they don’t, they’ll just be wasting their time.

-Although your website is well-designed, you shouldn’t focus only on the design.
+Although your website is well-designed and maybe has an event booking plugin installed, you shouldn’t focus only on the design.
 Make sure you use the various tips and tricks to convert your visitors.
 We provide you with some tips to create an engaging website and get your potential visitors.

 Do not forget the 8 seconds rule.